-Aberdeen and Aberdeenshire are beautiful all year round, but during the winter months our setting could rival a Christmas card.
-Do you know that there are enchanting adventures, a jam-packed programme of festive events and heart-warming foodie experiences just waiting to be experienced by our students this festive season?
-Here are some of our suggestions to get your winter wish list started.
+Aberdeen and Aberdeenshire are majestic all year round, but during the winter months our setting could definitely rival a Christmas card.
+Do you know that there are enchanting adventures, a jam-packed programme of festive events and heart-warming foodie experiences just waiting to be experienced this festive season?
+Here are some of our top suggestions to get your winter wish list started:

 Things to do

 If you like to stay active, the North East has fantastic winter sports options for you.
 And you don’t even need to travel far to try exciting activities.
 You will find dry ski slopes just a few minutes away from campus, ice-skating training sessions on the Beach Promenade and even curling games just outside the city centre.

 But if you’re looking for a more classic snowy experience, you can venture outside of town on natural ski slopes, or even take part in a dog-sledding activity near Stonehaven.
 Read our winter sports blog for more information!

 Aberdeenshire’s castles are the perfect destination for winter walks and will make you feel like you are stepping into a fairy-tale.
 Visiting Craigievar Castle, Castle Fraser, Drum Castle or Fyvie Castle covered in snow is a must to appreciate the beauty of our region during the cold days.
 If you’re lucky, you might even spot the Northern Lights on one of your walks…

 In town, there are also many locations that are worth visiting this winter, such as Brig O’Balgownie, Aberdeen Beach and Duthie Park.
 The city centre is also perfect to warm up indoors while still getting out of the house.
 You can start your Christmas shopping by heading to Union Square or have a stroll around our impressive museums and galleries.